Break 80 in Golf Consistently (5-Week Practice Plan + Tips)

 Summary

-Hopefully, you now have a better idea of how to break 80 and how your game can change by becoming a little more intentional and focused.
+Hopefully, you now have a better idea of how to break 80 and how your game can change by becoming more intentional and focused.

 There is no reason not to start on this project today; start working on your mental strategy, or go hit a few balls with your least favorite club in the bag.

-Great golfers put the work in, and now that you have all the details you need to break 80, you can do it too.
+Great golfers put in the work, and now that you have all the details you need to break 80, you can do it too.